 Jaishankar stresses on need to follow ethos of intl relations in presence of Chinese FM at RIC meet

-In an address at a virtual conference of the Russia-India-China trilateral, External Affairs Minister S Jaishankar on Tuesday underlined the need for recognising legitimate interest of partners in a multilateral set-up and following ethos of international relations.
-His comments in presence of Chinese Foreign Minister Wang Yi came in the midst of an escalating border row between India and China following killing of 20 Indian soldiers in the Galwan Valley clash.
+External Affairs Minister S Jaishankar on Tuesday said leading voices of the world must be exemplars in "every way" and they need to respect international law while recognising the interests of partners, in comments seen as a veiled criticism of China.
+Jaishankar's remarks in presence of Chinese Foreign Minister Wang Yi at an online conference of Russia-India-China trilateral came in the midst of an escalating border row between India and China following killing of 20 Indian soldiers in the Galwan Valley clash.
 Last week, India termed the killing of Indian soldiers a "premeditated and planned action" by the Chinese troops.

 "This special meeting reiterates our belief in the time-tested principles of international relations.
 But the challenge today is not just one of concepts and norms, but equally of their practice," Jaishankar said.
 "The leading voices of the world must be exemplars in every way.
 Respecting international law, recognising the legitimate interests of partners, supporting multilateralism and promoting common good are the only way of building a durable world order," he added.